-Target group: Aalto University students who are interested in packaging design and interested in working with real projects.
+Target group: Students interested in packaging design and working with real projects in a team.

-The Pack-Age minor prepares students for project work typical in working life, often involving cooperation with experts from many different fields.
+Pack-Age minor prepares students for interdisciplinary project work typical in working life, involving cooperation with experts from many different fields.
 The student learns to utilize one’s special competence as part of a project and thus strengthen the team's expertise.

-- Why are you applying and what expectations do you have for Pack-Age?
+- Why are you applying and what expectations do you have?

 - What are you enthusiastic about and what interests you in packaging?

-- What kind of competence do you bring to the project?
+- What kind of competence or knowledge do you bring to the team?

 - Do you have experience of project work or experience with packaging industry?

 - Would be interested in serving as project manager in your group?

 - Do you have a lot of other studies going on simultaneously?